 Customers get swooned away when they come across a website that offers them goods at excellent prices.

-An effective pricing strategy is vital to help your business set a price that will keep you ahead in the competition, increase your revenue, and maximize your profits.
+An effective Amazon pricing strategy is vital to help your business set a price that will keep you ahead of the competition, increase your revenue, and maximize your profits.

-A business can set a prize to maximize its profits, survive in the market, increase its market share, or give tough competition to rival firms.
+A business can set a price to maximize its profits, survive in the market, increase its market share, or give tough competition to rival firms.